gmmorgan/CleanDataProject/README.md

 all.data = rbind(test.data, training.data)
 ```

-extract only means and stds for each measurement
+Extract only the means and stds for each measurement.
-activity and subject are not measurements, so they stay.
+Activity and subject are not measurements, so they stay.
 The standard deviations are clearly identified by "std()"
 The means are more troublesome.
 By my understanding of the description in features_info.txt,
 both"mean()" and "meanFreq()" identify means, but the measurements containing "Mean" are are
 derived from means, but are not themselves means.
+They represent angle measurements based on means.
 I therefore exclude them.

 If this is not satisfactory, they can easily be included.

 The file "features.txt" contains useful header information that we need

+We call the data frame we create _"chopped"_ .

 ```r
 features = read.table(datafile("features.txt"),